FAQ Reference Guide: How Do I........?

 Thank you for asking!
 SNRE has a Student Ambassador program.
 You can view the student amabassadors from this page.

 During the year, we need student volunteers to help respond to student inquiries or provide short-term housing options for prospective students during Visit Day.
 Please be on the look-out for our email solicitations; but, if you want to volunteer prior to email request – contact the Director or the Recruiting & Admissions Coordinator.

 The University of Michigan offers a variety of resources which address your mental and physical health.
-You can browse through Rackham's site to learn more about these opportunities, or you may come in to OAP and speak with the Director of Academic Services.
+You can browse through Rackham's site to learn more about these opportunities, or you may come in to OAP and speak with the Director of Academic Programs.
 In addition, you will receive emails throughout the year about workshops and programs designed for graduate students.

 Graduate student instructors or research assistants are eligible for insurance through Gradcare.
 The most popular plan by non-employed graduate students is Chickering.
 International students should review the insurance information available through the UM International Center.
 Effective Fall 2007, UM provided a tuition refund plan (optional) for students.
 Please read the options listed below carefully.

 - International Student Health Insurance Plan

 How do I learn about University Health Services (UHS)?

 Students pay a health service fee as part of tuition.
 This fee covers most services (Allergy, Immunization, & Travel Health, Eye Care, Gynecology, HIV Counseling and Testing, Laboratory, Medical Clinics, Nutrition, Pharmacy, Physical Therapy, Radiology, Speciality Clinics) at UHS.
 Therefore students have few expenses at UHS.
 Follow the link to read more about UHS.